WodenWang820118/tag-check/README.md

 npm run make
 ```

-It will generate a Windows x32/x64 zip and a squirrel.exe file.
+It will generate a Windows x32/x64 zip file.

 # Feedback and Contribution